Find a first match in a list

 Real-Life Examples

-Example 1: Find a specific product by its unique ID
+Example 1: Finding a specific product by name

-Imagine you have a list of all your products and you need to quickly find the details of a product using its unique identifier.
+Imagine you have a list of products in your inventory and you need to quickly find the details of the first product named "Wireless Mouse".

 - Inputs: